-GYNECOLOGY.
-A course of lectures, recitations and assigned reading, for fourth-year students, in which the more important topics of the subject are covered.
+5. Gynecology.
+A course of lectures, recitations and assigned reading will be given to fourth-year students.
+In this course the more important topics of gynecology are covered.

 One hour a week during the second and third trimesters of the fourth year.